 Proposal P293 is the vehicle by which FSANZ will develop a standard and an appropriate management system for the regulation of nutrition, health and related claims.
-The Draft Assessment Report for Proposal P293 will be released for public consultation at the end of November 2005.
-It is anticipated that the new standard will be in place by the end of 2006.
+The Draft Assessment Report for Proposal P293 was released for public consultation in late November 2005.
+It is anticipated that the new Standard will be in place by the end of 2006.

-The temporary provision allowing the folate/NTD health claim was extended by the Ministerial Council in May 2002 and again in October 2003, pending finalisation of the new health claims Standard.
-The current temporary provision expires on 13 February 2006
+The temporary provision allowing the folate/NTD health claim was extended by the Ministerial Council in May 2002 and again in October 2003, pending finalisation of the new health claims standard.
+The current temporary provision expires on 13 February 2006.